- What is a Sweep-In FD?

 Secondly, set the bank account limit as per the requirement.
 The excess amount above this limit will be transferred to the FD account automatically by the bank.

-Finally, select the term for which the sweep-in facility will be active.
+Finally, select the term for which the auto sweep-in facility will be active.
 There are usually fixed tenures offered by the bank, and investors have to select from the options given.
 Also, the sweep-in facility will be active only during the term selected by the investor.

 What are the Advantages of Investing in Sweep-In FD?